WebStorm 2024.2 Help

 Pull requests are used in open-source projects or in some corporate workflows to manage changes from contributors and to initiate code review before such changes are merged.

-By creating a pull request, you tell others about the changes you want to push to the original repository, so that the maintainers of that repository can review your changes, discuss them, and integrate them into the base branch.
+By creating a pull request, you tell others about the changes you want to push to the original repository so that the maintainers of that repository can review your changes, discuss them, and integrate them into the base branch.

 Create a pull request

-1. Go to Git | GitHub | Create Pull Request.
-The Pull Requests tool window opens.
+1. In the main menu, go to Git | GitHub | Create Pull Request.
+The Pull Requests tool window opens with a pull request draft.

 Pull Requests tool window with a new pull request

-In the Info tab, the repository on the left is the base repository that will receive the updates.
+2. The repository on the left is the base repository that will receive the updates.

 Base repository popup